slotdawg/ts2020/move/move.rst

    .. figure:: images/16.png

-   An initial VM will be taken of the VM, at which point data based on that snapshot is transferred from the source and to the target cluster.
+   An initial snapshot will be taken of the VM, at which point data based on that snapshot is transferred from the source and to the target cluster.
 As the VM can change (new data written, new applications installed, etc.) during data seeding, subsequent snapshots will be taken to continuously copy deltas to the target cluster.

    The initial **Seeding Data** process will take ~15 minutes to complete for the VM in this exercise.
 Time to seed in other environments will be dependent on the amount of source data and bandwidth.